Updated: Why HWRC Booking Systems Make Financial Sense

 • By reducing tonnage and waste management costs.

-This reduction is primarily due to innovative rules, alerts, and workflows that enable site managers to control usage and stop (or charge) out-of-borough residents and traders from using sites.
+This reduction is largely driven by innovative rules, alerts, and workflows that empower site managers to control usage and stop (or charge) out-of-borough residents and traders from using sites.

 By controlling the number of site visits, HWRC managers can allocate staff more effectively, avoid over/understaffing, and reduce unnecessary overtime spending.